So you’ve just set up your new fish tank and, at first, it had perfect crystal clear water.

 To quickly fix the issue with cloudy water, however, you’ll need to know the Wattage of the UV lamp that would best suit your aquarium’s volume.

-Visit the link to check which product has the right UV lamp and GPH rating to clear up the water in your aquarium the quickest.
+Visit the link to check which product has the right UV lamp and GPH (Gallons Per Hour) rate to clear up the water in your aquarium the quickest.

 2. Vacuum 35% of the substrate every 3 days until it’s fully clean.